 What You’ll Need

 This homemade turkey stock is made with just a few simple ingredients.
 See the recipe card below for measurements.

 - Turkey: Use two turkey wings, one turkey drumstick, or the giblets and neck from the turkey.

 - Vegetables: Onion and celery add flavor to the stock.

 - Chicken Bouillon is an easy way to flavor your broth with only one ingredient.

 How to Make Turkey Stock

-- Strain the Stock: Discard the turkey, bones, and vegetables and strain the stock through a mesh sieve.
+- Strain.
+Discard the turkey and veggies then strain through a sieve.

 The main difference is that turkey stock uses bones, and broth doesn’t.
 Stock simmers for longer and has a richer flavor and darker color than broth.